SkygearIO/guides/auth/social-login/android.md

 ## Link current user with access token

-If you obtain the access token by 3rd party provider SDK, you can link the current user to provider as follows:
+If you obtain the access token from 3rd party provider SDK, you can link the current user to provider as follows:

 ```java
 String providerID = "google";